altancode/apex/README.md

     data: ''
 ```

+If the apex-ongammad operation os used, it is very important that the specified profile performs
+actions that cause the gamma table to change.
+If not, Apex will keep noticing Gamma D and keep
+performing the operations in the profile over and over.

 ## "raw" operation
 The raw operation mode allows any JVC control command to be executed.
 Raw requires a "cmd" field and then either a "data" field or